12 Fun Things to Do in Temecula California

 You may be familiar with the California Gold Rush, but Temecula’s mining heritage is famous for its gem deposits.
 One of the most famous deposits is located in Palomar-Julian Reservation near Temecula.

 Don’t get too excited, though!
-You’ll be sifting through the pile that has already been screened by real miners, so don’t expect to get rich fast.
-But you never know—they might have missed something!
+Don’t expect to become wealthy overnight because you’ll be sorting through a pile that real miners have already screened.
+Then again, you never know—they might have missed something!

 OceanView Mine is most famous for its tourmaline, but you can also expect to find: